archive_order

 the structure and content of the data processed by other archives.

-method updates your archive's order by replacing the current order
+Note: Using the PUT method updates your archive's order by replacing the current order

 with the new one.